alexandreelise/j4x-api-collection/README.md

-# Joomla Web Services Collection For Postman
+# 100+ Endpoints Joomla Web Services Collection For Postman
 An attempt to help the Joomla!
 4.x/5.x/6.x early adopters mainly focused for developers.
 It's an unofficial Postman collection of official Joomla Web Services Specification.